Back to DWU AI Articles

 In practice, the FAA has approved PFCs for a wide range of airport-related projects.
 Terminal buildings and terminal renovations are among the most common eligible projects; airports have used PFCs to fund baggage handling system improvements, gate renovations, concourse expansions, security checkpoint modernization, and the development of new concourse facilities.
 Terminal projects provide benefits to airport users, as seen in 18 large-hub airports funding over 50% of terminal renewal with PFCs (ACI-NA, 2024) (passengers and airlines).

 Runway and taxiway projects, including runway rehabilitation, runway extensions, taxiway construction, and runway safety improvements, are eligible.
 These projects benefit the airport's aeronautical operations and users.
-Runway projects are particularly critical for airport capacity, safety, and airfield efficiency, making them for PFC funding.
+Runway projects are eligible for PFC funding due to their impact on capacity, safety, and airfield efficiency (FAA Order 5500.1).

 Ground access and ground transportation projects—including parking facilities, ground transportation centers, roadway improvements providing airport access, and public transportation connections—are eligible if they benefit airport users.
 At least 12 large-hub airports, including DEN and DFW, have funded ground access projects totaling over $500 million per ACI-NA database through PFCs, recognizing the importance of non-aeronautical facility improvements.